foss42/apidash/CONTRIBUTING.md

 ### Some things to keep in mind before opening a PR

+> PRs with precise changes (like adding a new test, resolving a bug/issue, adding a new feature) are always preferred over a single PR with a ton of file changes as they are easier to review and merge.

 We currently do not accept PRs that involve:
 - Code refactoring without any new feature addition/existing issue resolution.
 - Bumping of dependency versions (SDKs, Packages).